Mondrian in The Hague: Celebrating Dutch Street Art

 So the street lighting are strung out over the pavement like some kind of re-interpreted chandeliers, and the benches along this street have curves and perforations that’s supposed to be ‘lace’.

 The Hague Celebrates the Mondrian Centennial

 I was lucky to visit the Netherlands that year.
 There was a special form of Dutch street art on display.
 The reason is that 2017 was the 100th anniversary of the Dutch design movement, De Stijl.
 Its most influential designer was Dutch artist Piet Mondrian.

-In fact, despite not being into the art & design world, without being told, I noticed something was happening in the Hague related to Mondrian, simply because a reclaimed furniture brand that I like had earlier come up with a Mondrian-inspired collection - and I saw the style all over the city.
+Despite not being into the art & design world, without being told, I noticed something was happening in the Hague related to Mondrian, simply because a reclaimed furniture brand that I like had earlier come up with a Mondrian-inspired collection, and I saw the style all over the city.
 I asked around, and found out about the centennial.

 The cool thing about this, and what I think makes it the most public of public arts, is that the entire city was in!
 Buildings sported the primary colour blocks in windows and facades – not just the usual suspects of museums or retail stores, but even thoroughly conservative buildings such as banks and the most boring of regulatory institutions.